cea-lateqs/STMapy/README.md

 ## Further information

-The code is available on the [Git repo](https://gitlab.com/lateqs/STM_Data_Analysis).
+The code is available on the [Git repo](https://github.com/cea-lateqs/STMapy/).
 Bugs can be reported as Issues on the repository.
+It includes use of the access2thematrix package developed by the Stephan J. M. Zevenhuizen.

 ## Trouble shooting